-Why Giving Your Employees More Freedom Will Improve Your Customer Experience
+Why Empowering Employees Will Improve Your Customer Experience

 Last week I accidentally showed up to my doctor’s appointment a few hours early.
 When I realized what I had done, I was panicked.
 I had no way of rescheduling all my afternoon meetings and it would be weeks before I could get another appointment.
 When the receptionist noticed my stress she immediately jumped into action and within a few minutes she’d figured out a way to rework the doctor’s schedule so I could get right in to see him.